maykinmedia/maykin-2fa/docs/quickstart.rst

 **Configure allow list to skip 2FA-enforcement**

 By default, this package ensures the admin enforces 2FA.
-However, when logging it through OpenID Connect or other Single-Sign-On solutions, this can lead to double 2FA flows.
+However, when logging in through OpenID Connect or other Single-Sign-On solutions, this can lead to double 2FA flows.
 Since these alternative login flows typically come with a custom Django authentication backend, you can add them to an allowlist to bypass the application MFA.